CompOpt4Apps/Artifact-SparseLoopParallelism/timeResults/README.md

               And put them inside data directory.

-After running the programs they print out detail time results that can be used to recreate figute 5.
+After running the programs they print out detail time results that can be used to recreate Figure 5.
 However, they do not create the figure.